rajeshdp22/rajeshdp22/README.md

 # 💫About Me :
 Enthusiastic engineering graduate with good knowledge in coding and design.
-Proficient Java, SQL, HTML, CSS, JavaScript, and DBMS.
-Ability to learn new softwares and technologies quickly.
+Proficient Java & SQL Ability to learn new softwares and technologies quickly.
 Capability to work in teams by providing valuable support.